Recipe by Stephanie

 "This pie has a chocolate crumb crust and a creamy peanut butter filling.
-Garnish pie with grated chocolate or chocolate cookie crumbs if desired." — Stephanie
+Garnish pie with grated chocolate or chocolate cookie crumbs, if desired."

 Watch video tips and tricks